rsfarrow/farrow-website/README.md

     - Feature Request: Store the progress in the store so if away from the page we can resume the workout
   - Add About Me Section
     - ~Add personal section~
-    - Add a section with a description and explanation of the different side projects.
+    - ~Add a section with a description and explanation of the different side projects.~ -> Moved to an info icon on the projects page
   - Digital Cookbook Updates
     - ~Create Recipe Page~
     - ~Improvements for mobile~